 In spite of its myriad challenges, abounding disagreements, and the sin that lives in every member, a family’s dwelling place is of immense value.

-Be encouraged, moms, single women, empty nesters; your home even with its many imperfections is still crucially important!
+Be encouraged, moms, single women, empty nesters … your home even with its many imperfections is a place of crucial importance!

 This is so beautiful and TRUE.